 The Front Desk – Check In and Check Out

 We arrived at Club Med mid-afternoon on a Monday.
-We pulled up in front of the reception building.
-There was a table setup with two types of drinks – citrus water and lemonade, though no one was outside greeting guests.
+First, we pulled up in front of the reception building.
+There was a table set up with two types of drinks – citrus water and lemonade, though no one was outside greeting guests.
 There was one employee working the front desk and quite a few guests inside needed help.
 The check-in process seemed rushed.
 The employee answered two phone calls while we were being helped.
-We were given a map that was highlighted with directions to our building.
+Then, we were given a map that was highlighted with directions to our building.
 She handed us a pamphlet with dining hours that was mostly in the French language.
 We also got a schedule of the kid’s club.
 Then, we were sent on our way.
 Though we did not need it, no one offered to help with luggage.

-Check out – Were were able to get a late checkout of 12 noon.
-Normally checkout is at 11am.
+We were able to get a late checkout of 12 noon.
+Normally check out is at 11 am.
 If available, guests may be able to use their rooms even later for a fee of $10/hour.
 The checkout process took around 15 minutes.
 I have no idea why it took them that long to get us checked out.
 We did not have a lot of extra fees or room charges.
 The only extra item we paid for was Wi-Fi (more about that later).

-Review of the Rooms at Club Med Sandpiper Bay
+Club Med Sandpiper Bay Review of the Rooms at the Club Med in Florida

 Our bed was pretty firm.
 I like my mattresses a little bit firm, but this one was pretty hard.
 The pillows were too thin.
-One was not enough and two were too much.
+One was not enough and two was too much.

 Review Club Med Sandpiper Bay Pools

 There are five pools at Club Med Sandpiper Bay.
 There is the main pool, lap pool, quiet (adult) pool, “waterpark”, and “kids pool”.
 So, why the quotes on “waterpark” and “kids pool”?
 I will get to that in a minute.